FAMILY PORTRAITS IN PLYMOUTH, MA

 My studio in Rockland is about 20-25 minutes from Plymouth center via Route 3.
 I travel to Plymouth for on-location sessions year-round.
 Families with children of any age — from babies through high schoolers — are welcome, and I keep the pace of every session relaxed enough that even the youngest kids stay comfortable and engaged.

-Plymouth's size gives you genuine flexibility: a single session can include a beach location and a forest location if you want two very different looks.
-Or we can spend the full session at one location and go deeper — more groupings, more locations within the same area, more variety in the final gallery.
+Plymouth's size gives you genuine flexibility: a single session can include a beach and Brewster Gardens for two very different looks, or a beach and a kettle pond at Myles Standish for coastal and woodland in the same afternoon.
+Or we can spend the full session at one location and go deeper — more groupings, more variety within the same area, more range in the final gallery.

 POPULAR PLYMOUTH LOCATIONS